cypress-io/github-action/README.md

 ![Parallel run](images/parallel.png)

 **Warning ⚠️:** Cypress actions use `GITHUB_TOKEN` to get the correct branch and the number of jobs run, making it possible to re-run without the need of pushing an empty commit.
 If you don't want to use the `GITHUB_TOKEN` you can still run your tests without problem with the only note that Cypress Cloud's API connects parallel jobs into a single logical run using GitHub commit SHA plus workflow name.
 If you attempt to re-run GitHub checks, Cypress Cloud thinks the run has already ended.
 In order to truly rerun parallel jobs, push an empty commit with `git commit --allow-empty -m "re-run checks" && git push`.
-As another work around you can generate and cache a custom build id, read [Adding a unique build number to GitHub Actions](https://medium.com/attest-engineering/adding-a-unique-github-build-identifier-7aa2e83cadca)
+As another work around you can generate and cache a custom build id, read [Adding a unique build number to GitHub Actions](https://medium.com/attest-engineering/adding-a-unique-github-build-identifier-7aa2e83cadca).

-The Cypress GH Action does not spawn or create any additional containers - it only links the multiple containers spawned using the matrix strategy into a single logical Cypress Cloud run and into splitting the specs amongst the machines.
+The Cypress GH Action does not spawn or create any additional containers - it only links the multiple containers spawned using the matrix strategy into a single logical Cypress Cloud run where it splits the specs amongst the machines.
 See the [Cypress parallelization](https://on.cypress.io/parallelization) guide for the explanation.

+During staged rollout of a new GitHub-hosted runner version, GitHub may provide a mixture of current and new image versions used by the container matrix.
+It is recommended to use a [Docker image](#docker-image) in the parallel job run which avoids any Cypress Cloud errors due to browser major version mismatch from the two different image versions.
+A [Docker image](#docker-image) is not necessary if testing against the default built-in Electron browser because this browser version is fixed by the Cypress version in use and it is unaffected by any GitHub runner image rollout.

 ### Component and E2E Testing